natalie-kate/music_to_my_ears/TESTING.md

     an error in the console, django.template.exceptions.TemplateSyntaxError: Could not parse the remainder: ' 'home'' from 'url 'home'', didn't know where this error was so started checking files, knowing that I had no issues with links etc so checked error templates and yup I had put the links in {{}} instead of {%%}.
 Changed that in the error page templates and that was it.
     Wasn't seeing any styling on them though whcih took my 10 minutes to realise it was because I'd made debug = False and therefore the static would be being served by AWS which development environment isn't set up with.
+Removed all the code i'd wrote to render them now I didn't need it.
   - 404.html back to home button works.
   - 404 report issue link takes user to contact form.
   - 500.html back to home button works.